bootchk/solabile/index.md

 - My small, solar mobiles for sale
 - My public, large art
 - Other artists in solar kinetic art
+- A history of solar mobiles
-- A brief history of solar mobiles
+- A history of my solar mobiles
 - Making small electronics at home
 - Principles of solar homes